 - Listing items in some sort of directory like events, properties, etc…

 - Ability for users to login (reasons could include viewing gated content, submitting content, etc..)

 - Offering online booking or scheduling

-Digital agencies quotes for projects usually come in at the highest cost.
+Quotes from digital agencies for projects usually come in at the highest cost.
 The main difference between them and an experienced freelancer is the overhead they have with office space, equipment, and staff.
 Since agencies are made up of multiple people, one advantage they have is the ability to specialize in more business niches.

 To offset costs, some digital agencies and freelancers may sub-contract out work.
 Since we deal in a digital medium it is much easier for people to work anywhere in the world where internet is accessible.
 While sub-contracting may help in costs, it does have disadvantages.
 For those who contract people outside their own country, communication is the big issue where language and cultural differences can make it hard for everyone to understand each other.
-Different time zones also means everyone is not working at the same time and can lead to delays.
+Being in different time zones also mean everyone is not working at the same time and can lead to delays.

 Website costs can be broken down into the initial cost to design and develop, and recurring costs for website maintenance/management, and website marketing.

 Leading digital agency WebFX who has done work for such international companies like Subway, Hilton, and Verizon released a study in 2022 about the cost of a website.

 In it they list the average prices for different types of websites along with the annual maintenance cost.

 Up to 16 pages